Naceesay Salla-Wadda: Career

 She served as a state counsel at the Attorney General's Chambers and Department of State for Justice from December 1999 to 2001.
 She was then promoted to senior state counsel in January 2002.
 In July 2002, she was appointed as the acting curator of interstate estates and served for a brief stint lasting three months.
 She was later promoted as principal state counsel in January 2004 and served in the position until April 2005.
 She was also appointed as the acting solicitor general and legal secretary at the Attorney General's Chambers and Department of State for Justice from December 2005 to September 2006.

 Salah served in the Gambian judiciary initially as a judge in the high court and later went onto serve as justice at the Court of Appeal.
 She became a judge at the Gambian High Court in October 2007 and served in the position until December 2010.
 She was sacked from the high court in 2008 but was reinstated to the position of high court judge in the same year.
-She was appointed as a judge in the Court of Appeal in January 2011 and servee in the position until August 2016.
+She was appointed as a judge in the Court of Appeal in January 2011 and served in the position until August 2016.

 On 24 August 2016, she was dismissed from the Court of Appeal by the then justice minister Mama Fatima Singhateh due to creative differences.
 However, she was reinstated as court of appeal justice in May 2017 following the resignation of Adama Barrow.